phantomhaircuts/mongo-intro/readme.md

 ### Exercise (5 minutes): Add a few more restaurants.

+Using the Mongo Shell CLI, add at least 3 new restaurant documents to your `restaurants` collection.

-ProTip: I recommend you construct your statements in your editor and copy/ paste.
+**ProTip**: I recommend you construct your statements in your editor and copy/ paste.
 It will help you now & later.

+---

+## Break

+---

 > Prompt: Did anyone insert multiple at one time?